 Variety can be nice, but it’s not for everyone.
 For the straightforward purist, nothing beats a "rain" type shower head.
 These heads usually hang straight down from the ceiling or a long 90 degree wall-mounted arm, delivering gravity-driven, unpressurized water.
 The experience is a gentler one, so beware, those of you with long, thick hair: it may take a while to get all that shampoo/conditioner out.

 Filtered Shower Heads

-Hard water stains can be troublesome to remove, especially if they've been neglected for a long period of time.
+Hard water stains can be difficult to remove, especially if they've been neglected for a while.
 Most water in the United States has hardness minerals from 3 to 50 grains per gallon (gpg).
 Other contaminants such as iron and/or manganese only make things worse.
-This hard water reacts with soaps and detergents to form the insoluable soap curd that you see on your shower doors, as a ring around the bathtub or dingy, yellowish clothes and on dishes.
-You might know this by its other name: soap scum.
-When water is heated for showering, washing clothes, dishes, etc, the hard calcium and magnesium ions in the water become insoluble and form the white chalky scale we are so used to seeing, clogging our shower heads.
+This hard water reacts with soaps and detergents to form the insoluble soap curd (aka soap scum) that you see on shower doors, as a ring around the bathtub, in dingy, yellowish clothes and on dishes.
+When water is heated, calcium and magnesium ions in hard water become insoluble and form the white chalky scale we are so used to seeing, clogging our shower heads.

-To truly be rid of this hard water, you need to install and maintain a water softener to remove all, or most, of the hardness minerals.
+To truly be rid of hard water, you need to install and maintain a water softener to remove all, or most, of the hardness minerals.
 But you can also just live with it and regularly do a deep cleaning in order to keep your fixtures and faucets looking their best.
-To do this you would remove your shower head and soak for a few hours, or overnight depending on how bad it is, in white vinegar, which is a mild acid.
 In between deep cleanings, shower heads with easy-clean nibs make it simple to wipe off most of the scaling.